The Practicality of Randomized Quantum Linear Systems Solvers: Results

 \item \textit{Product Formula} (\PF): We can approximate $e^{-\imi At_j}$ with a product/Trotter formula by splitting the full exponential into products of ``simpler'' exponentials such that each exponential involves only a single $n$-qubit Pauli string.
-For example, one can use a $2^{\mathrm{nd}}$ order \PF\ approximation as follows (see \cref{subsec:PF} for more details):
+For example, one can use a $2^{\mathrm{nd}}$ order \PF\ approximation as follows:

 We note that to implement a controlled version of $U(t_j)$ on quantum hardware, we can control each of the ``simpler'' exponentials individually.

 \item \textit{Random Taylor Expansion} (\RTE): Alternatively, we can use Lemma 2 from \cite{Wan:2021non} to approximately express the time evolution operator $e^{-\imi At_j}$ as a linear combination of unitaries (LCU):